Skelly0/Publicia/README.md

 - Remembers conversations with individual users for contextual responses
 - Imports documents from text files or Google Docs with automatic refresh
 - Uses multiple AI models with fallback mechanisms for reliability
-- Performs semantic search across all knowledge documents and images
+- Performs semantic search with advanced reranking for improved relevance
 - Supports user-selectable AI models for different interaction styles
+- Features dynamic temperature control for better response quality

 ## Setup & Installation